Interoception and Interoceptive Skills

 If you’re from my generation, we were brought up being taught that there are 5 senses: Sight, Sound, Taste, Touch, and Smell.
 Right?

-Well, now many medical and educational professionals teach 8 Senses.
+Well, now many medical and educational professionals teach the 8 Senses.

 - Vestibular– The vestibular sense responds to a change in your head position or having your feet lifted off of the ground.
 It also contributes to balance and equilibrium.

 - Interoception-The sense of knowing what is going on inside the body.

 Interoception is the sense of knowing what is going on inside your body.
 This covers all parts of the body.
 Everything from headaches and dizziness to nausea, sexual feelings, and the sense of urgency that comes with having to use the toilet.